-As of this writing, Cher’s loving mother is 95 years old, and Cher is worried about her age and how fragile she is.
+When Cher’s loving mother was in her 90s, the singer expressed concern for her aging mom.
 In a 2017 interview, she proudly stated that Georgia was “91 and she’s fabulous,” but also admitted she has had some “rough moments,” per Entertainment Tonight.
-And a source told the outlet that Cher is more concerned about her mother’s health than she appears to be.
+And a source told the outlet that Cher was more concerned about her mother’s health than she appears to be.
 In March 2017, Cher dropped out of a Lifetime movie and the insider noted it was because of Georgia’s health.
 “Cher’s worried about her mother’s health.
 She’s in her 90s now and does not want to be far from her,” the source divulged.
 “Her mother is not deathly ill, but is somewhat fragile.”

 Georgia Has Seemingly Passed Away

 Cher shared a tweet on Dec.
 10 reading, “Mom is gone” — which many fans interpreting the message to mean that Georgia sadly passed away.
 The apparent news comes after the 96 year old was battling pneumonia earlier this year.
 “Sorry I’ve Been Mia.
 Mom’s Been Sick Off & On.
 She Just Got Out Of Hosp.
 She Had Pneumonia,” Cher tweeted back in September.Click to Subscribe to Get Our Free HollywoodLife Daily Newsletter to get the hottest celeb news.